kyma-project/telemetry-manager/docs/contributor/testing.md

 ​
 ### Source Code Quality
 ​
-Most of the source code quality prerequisites are checked in an automated way by following:
+Most of the source code quality prerequisites are checked automatically in the following ways:
 ​
 * The code-style requirements are collected and stored as a [configuration](./governance.md#linters-in-action) for the fine-grained static analysis linters.
 * The cognitive and cyclomatic complexity quality gateways are agreed upon and imposed using static analysis linters.